 The Montessori elementary programs offer individualized instruction and evaluation.
 Students are grouped in a multi-age setting, ages 4-6, 6-9, 9-11, or our middle School 6,7, & 8 grades, to allow for cognitive development without competition.
-Teachers evaluate the students' work on an on-going basis and meet three times annually, each trimester, for a progress report with the parents.
+Teachers evaluate the students' work on an on-going basis and four time per year, issue a progress report to the parents.
 Parent-teacher conferences detail the progress of the student in each subject area, as well as noting social and emotional growth.
-Each spring, students take a yearly, standardized achievement test.
+Three times per year, students take a short cycle assessment on Renaissance.
+If progress monitoring is required, this assessment is completed more frequently.
+Each spring, students in grades 3-8 take NMPED state required assessments in Math, ELA, and Science.